cfu288/mere-medical/README.md

   <img src="./images/connections.png" width="400" />
 </p>

 Mere Medical is a self-hosted web app to aggregate and sync all of your medical records from your patient portals in one place.
 See everything in a timeline view or quickly summereze your records in one page.
 Handles multiple user accounts.
-Offline-first with multiple device sync supported.
+Offline-first.

 ## Getting Started